-Ernest Lehmann Co., Brandenberg, Germany, 1881 (Re-established in 1951 in Nuremberg and still producing (wind-up) toys).
-Ernst Paul Lehmann (E.P.
-Lehmann) exported large quantities of toys to the USA from 1895 to 1929.
+Ernest Lehmann Co., Brandenberg, Germany, 1881.
+Re-established in 1951 and still producing (wind-up) toys.
+The company exported toys to the USA from 1895 to 1929.
 Specialized in mechanical transportation and lithographed tinplate.
-Some of the most famous Lehmann's include: Autobus, Dancing Sailor and Icarus.
+Some of the most famous include: Autobus, the Dancing Sailor and Icarus.

 The company distinguished itself in the early part of the 20th-century by producing small, lightweight tin toys that were more affordable than those the competition produced.
 In the early 1900s, many competitors were making far heavier iron toys.
-By the 1920s Ernest Lehmann Co. had a staff over 800 people and made 80+ different toy designs.
+By the 1920s the firm had a staff over 800 people and made 80+ different toy designs.

-One of the interesting things about Lehmann toys is that collectors don't have to worry about fakes, a feature that separates them from most other collectibles.
-All genuine Lehmann toys have the Lehmann logo: an "e" surrounded by a bell or the name itself embossed on it.
+One of the interesting things is that collectors don't have to worry about fakes, a feature that separates them from most other toy collectibles.
+All genuine toys have the Lehmann logo: an "e" surrounded by a bell or the name itself embossed on it.

-The Lehmann toys that are most attractive to collectors today were made from the early 1900s through about 1950, a period when thousands of Lehmann toys were distributed the world over by a company that employed 800 people at its peak.
+The most attractive to collectors today were made from the early 1900s through about 1950, a period when thousands were distributed the world over by a company that employed 800 people at its peak.
 In 1948, the company was confiscated by Russian occupiers, and the toys made after that date don't have the same cache as earlier ones, even though a cousin to the founder restarted the family business in 1951 in what had become West Germany.

 - Nuremberg Toy Museum has the world's most comprehensive Lehmann collection